Multi-policy discounts with car insurance

 The most typical multi-policy discount offered is for car insurance paired with home insurance.
 As home insurance costs more than car insurance, you benefit from the saving you make on a more expensive premium and the insurer benefits from selling you a more expensive product.

-Other multi-policy discounts typically offered with car insurance include vehicle-related policies such as caravan, trailer, motorcycle and boat insurance.
+Other multi-policy discounts typically offered with car insurance include vehicle-related policies such as caravan insurance, trailer, motorcycle insurance and boat insurance.
 Discounts are also often available for multiple cars which are garaged at the same address.

 And because these are all insurance products you would probably have to purchase anyway, being able to group them together in this way means you benefit from cheaper overall cover.